siddharth-sen/Algorithms/README.md

 # Algorithms

-This repository contains the code for assignments for the course - Algorithmic Toolbox.
+This repository contains the codes for the algorithms created in the course - Algorithmic Toolbox.